 Other groups make their trip to Washington, D.C. last several days.
-The March for Life Convention is the day before the March for Life and features, the Youth Rally, the Exhibition Hall, the Law of Life Conference, Capitol Hill 101, and the Culture of Life panels.
+The March for Life Conference is the day before the March for Life and features, the Youth Rally, the Expo Hall, a Law Conference, Capitol Hill 101, and the Culture of Life Seminar.
 Once you finalize your schedule, you can begin making hotel reservations and other travel arrangements.

 When should I book a bus?